SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 The validation against the shacl shapes highlights only the problem of overlapping labels.

-The [output-v1.5.ttl](output-v1.5.ttl) has been reviewed and the [output-v1.5_validated.ttl](output-v1.5_validated.ttl) has been created by just replacing manually the preferred labels in alternative label for the
+The [output-v1.5.ttl](output-v1.5.ttl) has been reviewed and the [output-v1.5_validated.ttl](output-v1.5_validated.ttl) has been created by replacing manually the preferred labels in alternative label for the X0SD code.